A Complete 5-Day Kyoto Itinerary

 GEAR Art Complex 1928 Show

-There were plenty of signs and directions that got us to where we needed to be but we recommend using Google Maps to find the 1928 building prior to your arrival.
-We went to a 7:00pm showing and had previously reserved tickets.
-You are able to pick them up an hour beforehand.
-The show itself is 75 minutes long.
+There were plenty of signs and directions that got us to where we needed to be but we recommend using Google Maps to find the 1928 building before your arrival.
+We reserved seats for the 7:00 pm showing and the show is 75 minutes long.

 The venue is very personal, the seats are all close to the stage.
 I don’t think the venue could hold much more than 50 people.
 When we sat down they said we could take some photos before the show, but asked that we put our cameras away when the show started.
 Then they proceeded to hand us a clipboard with a short plot outline and safety goggles.
 When I asked the hostess what the goggles were for she just smiled at us and said we would soon find out – we won’t share all the details so we don’t spoil the fun!